Building Your Tech Stack: Process is King

 Step Three: Schedule Demos

 From here, she’ll start demoing solutions, but notes that it’s crucial not to get distracted by flashy features or UX.
 She always goes back to her use cases from step one, asking “does this meet what I need?”
-This ensures each technology solution will seamlessly integrate with their ATS/CRM to create a single source of truth and a centralised platform for her team.
+This ensures each technology solution will seamlessly integrate with their ATS/CRM to create a single source of truth and a centralized platform for her team.

 Step Four: Get Your Stakeholders Involved